-Some PDFs containing white objects on top of an image can trigger a change in the overprint behavior in the output PDF when processed by OptiLink.
-Selecting an option forces the current overprint behavior to be preserved.
+Some PDFs containing white objects on top of an image can trigger a change in the overprint behavior in the output PDF when processed by IntelliTuneX.
+Checking this control forces the current overprint behavior to be preserved.

 Don't Preserve Zeroes: This allow changes to values even when one of the CMYK values is zero.
 This may result in changes in overprint behavior for these regions.